christopher5106/christopher5106.github.io/_posts/2015-12-26-future-cloud-programming-AWS-lambda-functions-jekyll-github-pages-newsletter-emailing.markdown

 # Introduction

+[AWS Lambda](http://docs.aws.amazon.com/lambda) is the future of programming :

+- no more administration of servers by the developers, a complete serenity : no more worry about how you'll deploy the code into production

-[AWS Lambda](http://docs.aws.amazon.com/lambda) is the future of programming : no administration of servers for the developers, all computing power and required memory is managed by the cloud provider... with two advantages :
+- all computing power and required memory is now managed by the cloud provider

     - scalability : the cloud provider scales the power in function of the traffic

     - cost : low usage will lead to reduced costs in computing power

 All this has a very important consequence, a new way of architecturing information systems, in a **event-oriented fashion** rather than our traditional **REST architectures**.
 It is still possible to create a REST API above the event-oriented architecture, with an API endpoint that will translate HTTP and HTTPS requests (GET, POST, ...) into events, thanks to AWS Gateway.

-But the possible sources of events, that will produce events for the lambda functions, is now much wider :
+But the scope of possible sources of events, that will produce events for the lambda functions, is now much wider :

 - API Gateway (HTTP, HTTPS, ...)

-- scheduled event
+- scheduled events

 - AWS services (S3, Cloudwatch logs, SNS...)